kaliflowerx3/ZoltriTWserver/rules.md

 9. You may only force-tp (Witchery rite or otherwise) someone onto UNCLAIMED LAND!
 We have ways of tracking this!
 It is up to the DEFENDER to bring it to our attention.
 10. Do not make someone's game unplayable! (see below)

-:shield: DEFENDER: :shield:
-- If you are summoned by someone else (force-tp) you are the defender.
-- There is no defender in PvP outside of claims (or summoning)!
-- There is no defender in Arena PvP.

 :video_game: UNPLAYABLE :video_game:
 What this is:
 ```